Grand Junction Railway

-The Grand Junction Railway (GJR) was an early railway company in the United Kingdom, which existed between 1833 and 1846 when it was amalgamated with other railways to form the London and North Western Railway.
-The line built by the company was the first trunk railway to be completed in England, and arguably the world's first long-distance railway with steam traction.
+The Grand Junction Railway (GJR) was an early railway company in the United Kingdom, which existed between 1833 and 1846.
+The line built by the company, which opened in 1837, linked the Liverpool and Manchester Railway to Birmingham via Warrington, Crewe, Stafford and Wolverhampton.
+This was the first trunk railway to be completed in England, and arguably the world's first long-distance railway with steam traction.
+It terminated at Curzon Street Station in Birmingham, which it shared with the London and Birmingham Railway (L&BR), whose adjacent platforms gave an interchange with full connectivity (with through carriages) between Liverpool, Manchester and London.

+The company merged with its business partners in 1846 to form the London and North Western Railway (LNWR).
 The lines which comprised the GJR now form the central section of the West Coast Main Line.

 History

 The Grand Junction Railway Company was established in the second half of 1832 by the consolidation of two rival companies: the Birmingham and Liverpool Railway Company and the Liverpool and Birmingham Railway Company.
-Authorised by Parliament on 6 May 1833 and designed by George Stephenson and Joseph Locke, the Grand Junction Railway opened for business on 4 July 1837, running for 82 mi from Birmingham through Wolverhampton (via Perry Barr and Bescot), Stafford, Crewe, and Warrington, then via the existing Warrington and Newton Railway to join the Liverpool and Manchester Railway at a triangular junction at Newton Junction.
+Authorised by an act of Parliament, the Grand Junction Railway Act 1833 (3 & 4 Will.
+4. c. xxxiv), on 6 May 1833 and designed by George Stephenson and Joseph Locke, the Grand Junction Railway opened for business on 4 July 1837, running for 82 mi from Birmingham through Wolverhampton (via Perry Barr and Bescot), Stafford, Crewe, and Warrington, then via the existing Warrington and Newton Railway to join the Liverpool and Manchester Railway at a triangular junction at Newton Junction.
 The GJR established its chief engineering works at Crewe, relocating there from Edge Hill, in Liverpool.

-It began operation with a temporary Birmingham terminus at Vauxhall, The travelling post office where mail was sorted on a moving train was instituted on the Grand Junction Railway in January 1838.
+It began operation with a temporary Birmingham terminus at Vauxhall.
+The travelling post office where mail was sorted on a moving train was instituted on the Grand Junction Railway in January 1838.
 Using a converted horse-box, it was carried out at the suggestion of Frederick Karstadt, a General Post Office surveyor.
 Karstadt's son was one of two mail clerks who did the sorting.